What is Primary Ciliary Dyskinesia?

 Treatment for Primary Ciliary Dyskinesia

-Unfortunately, there is no particular treatment discovered to cure this condition.
-Hence, the treatments are symptomatic.
-Other treatment includes:
+Unfortunately, there is no permanent cure for this condition.
+The treatment mainly includes managing symptoms.
+Treatment includes:

 - Eliminating the trapped mucus from the airways.

 - Treating and controlling the sinus, lungs and ear infections.